Aize-Public/forego/enc/README.md

 As you can see, it simply returns and `enc.String` to marshal, and only accept it back when unmarshalling.

 To keep compatibility with `encoding/json` you might want to implement the relative versions of those methods too.

+### `enc.Time` WIP

+there is an ongoing discussion if we should ad a time-like type to simplify handling of type, and enforcing RFC3339

 ## `ctx.C`